hbeckmann/excuse-me/README.md

 # excuse-me
-A mobile excuse generator
+### Excuser is a mobile excuse generator and excuse API. :fire::poop:

-Use NPM INSTALL to install the dependencies.
+- Use `NPM INSTALL` to install the dependencies.
-Enter GULP to start the server.
+- Enter `GULP` to start the server.
+- Navigate to `localhost:8000/excuse` to view the excuse API.
+- New Excuses can be submitted on `localhost:8000/submit`.

 Basic Testing Plan - March 1, 2016